How to Write a Pipeline Script¶

 grok(_, '%{_dklog_date:log_time}%{SPACE}%{_dklog_level:level}%{SPACE}%{_dklog_mod:module}%{SPACE}%{_dklog_source_file:code}%{SPACE}%{_dklog_msg:msg}')

-rename("time", log_time) # rename log_time to time
+rename("time", log_time) # Rename log_time to time

 .
-We put these rules under <datakit安装目录>/pipeline/pattern
+Place these rules in

 $ cat pipeline/pattern/datakit

-# Custom pattern format is:
+# Custom pattern format:

-# <pattern-name><空格><具体 pattern 组合>
+# <pattern-name><space><specific pattern combination>

 _dklog_date %{YEAR}-%{MONTHNUM}-%{MONTHDAY}T%{HOUR}:%{MINUTE}:%{SECOND}%{INT}